ernestocanibano/CarND-Advanced-Lane-Lines-P4/writeup.md

 * Gradiente threshold of the S-channel of the image converted to HLS colormap.
 It's good detecting yellow lanes.
 * Color threshold of the H-channel of the HLS image.
 I can't filter vertical lanes which are not marks of the road.

-Here's an example of my output for this step.
+Here are two examples of my output for this step.

 ![alt text][image4]